pmean/build-website/text/19/price-of-calculation.md

 ---
-title: "In a world where the price of calculation continues to decrease rapidly..."
+title: "In a world where the price of calculation continues to decrease rapidly"
 author: "Steve Simon"
 source: "http://blog.pmean.com/price-of-calculation/"
 date: "2019-01-20"